 Conclusion

 Expo SDK 53 isn't just a version bump; it is the version that makes React Native the undisputed best platform for rapidly shipping AI mobile apps.
-By solving the Markdown rendering problem with DOM Components and fixing the streaming network stack, Expo has eliminated the two biggest technical hurdles our team faced in 2024.
+By making the New Architecture the default, solving the Markdown rendering problem with DOM Components, and fixing the streaming network stack, Expo has eliminated the biggest technical hurdles our team faced in earlier releases.

 Time to Upgrade Your App?